miroapp/api-clients/packages/typescript-node/docs/implement-storage.md

 ## Goal

-This guide features two examples that demonstrate how to implement a custom [`Storage`](https://miroapp.github.io/api-clients/interfaces/index._internal_.Storage.html) interface to add persistent storage functionality to the `Miro` class. \
+This guide features two examples that demonstrate how to implement a custom [`Storage`](https://miroapp.github.io/api-clients/interfaces/index._internal_.Storage.html) interface to add data storage functionality to the `Miro` class. \
 The default is a simple in-memory implementation.

 ⚠️ For production deployments, we recommend using a custom implementation backed by a database. ⚠️